 Centre for Manuscript and Print Studies

-In November 2006 the Centre announced its first London Rare Books School, to be held in July 2007: a series of four-day, intensive courses on a variety of book-related subjects.
-The courses will be taught by internationally-known scholars associated with the Institute’s Centre for Manuscript and Print Studies, using the library and museum resources of London, including the British Library, the British Museum, the Victoria and Albert Museum, and the University of London Research Library Services.
-All courses will stress the materiality of the book, and students can expect to have close encounters with remarkable books from some of the world's greatest collections.
-Each class will be restricted to no more twelve students in order to ensure that everyone has plenty of opportunity to talk to the teachers and to get very close to the books.
+The first London Rare Books School (LRBS) ran in July 2007, a series of four-day, intensive courses on a variety of book-related subjects taught by internationally-known scholars associated with the Institute's Centre for Manuscript and Print Studies, using the library and museum resources of London, including the British Library, the British Museum, the Victoria and Albert Museum, and the University of London Research Library Services.

 AUSTRALASIA[ Top ]

-The fourth Australia and New Zealand Rare Book Summer School will be held in Melbourne at the State Library of Victoria (and other associated venues) from 11-15 February 2008.
+The fifth Australia and New Zealand Rare Book Summer School will be held in Melbourne at the State Library of Victoria (and other associated venues) from 9-13 February 2009.